SiFiveGregS/freedom-e-sdk/README-RISC-V.txt

 any code that runs as a result of any interrupt that runs at a higher priority than that of the debug I/O channel will not be debuggable in this arrangement.

-2) Supply an analogue for the assembly routines mri_exception_entry and mri_exception_exit that are in riscv_mri.S.
+2) Reuse - or supply an analogue for - the assembly routines mri_exception_entry and mri_exception_exit
+that are in riscv_mri.S.
 The mri_exception_entry implementation should save off x1..x31, mepc, mcause, and mstatus, into __mriRiscVState, set the active flag in __mriRiscVState, and ultimately make a call to __mriDebugException which is part of MRI proper.
 (Basically, do the equivalent of things that mri_exception_entry is doing).
 After __mriDebugException returns, mri_exception_exit should take the previously saved register values in __mriRiscVState, and place them back into the machine registers, before ultimately executing an MRET instruction to return control to the program being debugged.

+Before implementing your own version wholesale, consider re-using the existing implementation and replacing the following assembly line with an alternate jump target that makes sense for your environment (or replace the jump with additional inline code to fit your environment).

+	j __metal_original_exception_handler

+Ultimately we want to call __mriDebugException, and then when that returns, to execute mri_exception_exit, so if, in your environment there's nothing else to do between the end of mri_exception_entry and the calling of __mriDebugException, then you could replace the "j __metal_original_exception_handler" with "jal __mriDebugException" and then when execution returns from __mriDebugException, it would fall through to mri_exception_exit which is where we want to end up anyway once MRI cedes control.

 3) Arrange for debug I/O channel interrupts, memory fault exceptions, and debug exceptions to all vector to __mri_exception_entry, as well (or to vector to functionality equivalent to